(coordination of educational and artistic projects)[email protected]

 He is jointly responsible for the operation of Radio Art

 Dimitris Zacharakis was born in Kozani.
-He studied musical theory (harmony, counterpoint, fugue) at the Municipal Conservatory of Kozani under the instructions of M. Karagianni and orchestral percussion under the instructions of V. Chouzouri.
+He studied musical theory (harmony, counterpoint, fugue) and orchestral percussion at the Municipal Conservatory of Kozani.
 He graduated from the Department of Music Science and Art (University of Macedonia, Thessaloniki) and specialized in Orchestral Percussion with the professor A. Vasiliadis.
+He continues his postgraduate studies in Early Music with the professor D.Kountouras.

-He teaches percussion at the Municipal Conservatory of Kozani, at the Conservatory of Florina and at state schools.
+He teaches percussion at the Municipal Conservatory of Kozani and at state schools.

 Since 2012 he has been collaborating with the International Music Community called "Music Village".